 The University of Kansas respiratory care program at KU Medical Center is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com), program number 200080.

 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based' process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.
 View the programmatic outcomes data at coarc.com.

 Graduates of KU's bachelor's degree program in respiratory care are eligible to take the national registration examination which provides eligibity for licensure in this field in all U.S. states.
 Licensing for employment in the state of Kansas is provided by the Kansas Board of Healing Arts.
 The National Board for Respiratory Care provides information on specific state licensure requirements.

 Documents relating to accreditation status are available at the department office by request.
 Information for students.

 Advising and Questions

 We're here to answer questions and provide assistance as you explore the field of respiratory care!
 It is very important to contact us for advising as early as possible in your college career.

 High school students, counselors and those in their early years of college study may contact Alex Lopez, our school's outreach and recruitment specialist, with questions at firstname.lastname@example.org or 913-588-1743 (711 TTY).

-If you're interested in pursuing a bachelor's degree in respiratory care at KU, please contact Ashley Barry, MPH, RRT a clinical assistant professor and on-campus program student coordinator, to schedule an advising session.
+If you're interested in pursuing a bachelor's degree in respiratory care at KU, please complete the program advising worksheet and then contact Lawrence Stein, M.S., RRT, clinical assistant professor and on-campus program coordinator, to schedule an advising session.